Things to consider

 When it comes to Wills, we know our stuff.

-Before you make any decisions, our Client Managers can offer you a complimentary consultation – in person or over the phone – to talk through your situation, answer any questions you might have, and advise how a Will can help ensure your wishes are carried out.
+Before you make any decisions, our Client Managers can offer you a complimentary consultation – in person or over the phone.
+They will talk through your situation, answer any questions you might have, advise how a Will can help ensure your wishes are carried out.

 If you then decide to have your Will done with us, your Client Manager will guide you through the entire process.
 As part of this, they’ll liaise with our experienced legal team who will draft a clear, concise and easy-to-understand Will for you.

 We can also store your completed Will for you, so you know it is secure until needed.

 What does it cost?

 The cost for setting up your Will starts at $150, depending on complexity.

 This covers your initial consultation with one of our expert Client Managers; the drafting of your Will by one of our resident lawyers; and any necessary edits after your initial draft is checked.

 If you don’t nominate us as your executor, this is all you pay for your Will.